 Not everyone requires an MRI, but your doctor may order one for you.
 An MRI can be used before or after a biopsy.
 If it’s used before, it’s to help target cancer found in a biopsy, or to see if cancer is present at all.
-If it’s used after a biopsy, it’s to help determine if the biopsy may have missed a cancer in the prostate.
+If it’s used after a biopsy, it’s to help to determine if the biopsy may have missed a cancer in the prostate.

 After a biopsy, a pathologist uses a microscope to check how the samples look compared to normal prostate tissue, and identify any obvious patterns.
 There are 5 different patterns usually recognised.
 They record the most common pattern, the second most common pattern, and the most aggressive pattern found.